adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/featuredcategorylist/v1/featuredcategorylist/README.md

 The following properties are written to JCR for this component and are expected to be available as `Resource` properties:

  `./categoryIds` - Category ids in an Array of string saved by Category Picker  .

-## Client Libraries
-The component provides a `core.cif.components.categorylist.v1` client library category that contains a recommended base CSS styling and JavaScript component

 ### CSS API (BEM)